Welcome to the Official Website of UJCWA

 Recent News View All »

-On April 23, 2025, the Texas Commission on Environmental Quality (TCEQ) required our public water system, Upper Jasper County Water Authority, PWS ID 1210064 (South System Only) to issue a Boil Water Notice (BWN) to inform customers, individuals, or employees, on FM 777, Hwy 190, CR 137, CR 138, CR 190, CR 296, CR 298, CR 300, CR 3023, FM 252, and Hwy 96S that due to an interruption in service caused by line damage, the water from our system was required to be boiled prior to use for drinking water or human consumption purposes.
-(This only applied to customers that experienced low pressure and/or a water outage.)
+On August 27, 2025, the Texas Commission on Environmental Quality (TCEQ) required our public water system, Upper Jasper County Water Authority, PWS ID 1210060 (North System Only) to issue a Boil Water Notice (BWN) to inform customers, individuals, or employees, from Campbell Hill (CR 108) up to River Ridge Road (CR 082) that due to an interruption in service caused by a line break, the water from our system was required to be boiled prior to use for drinking water or human consumption purposes.

 Read More »